Mythbusters Pumping Gas While Car is Running

 Conclusion

-In conclusion, it is safest to turn off your engine while filling up your gas tank.
+Thank you so much for taking the time to read our blog post on mythbusters pumping gas while car is running.
+It is safest to turn off your engine while filling up your gas tank.
 This will ensure that the risk of an accident resulting from a spark or other ignition source is minimized.
 Always remember that safety should be your top priority and you can never be too careful when dealing with gasoline!

 Leave a Comment